Jumpscale/jumpscale_portal8/docs/README.md

 ## About JumpScale Portal

-JumpScale Portal is a hybrid applicationserver + wiki engine.
+JumpScale Portal is a hybrid application server + wiki engine.

 ### Features